 Ripple Tech In The News!

-We’re so excited to see Ripple technology used in groundbreaking research!
+We’re excited to see Ripple technology used in groundbreaking research!

 Here are some recent publications that caught our eye.